What Can You Do With a Dutch Oven: 7 Rules to Follow

 Cooking in a Dutch oven is pretty much a one-pot experience.
 Some recipes could require you to saute ingredients like onions or garlic or brown the meat before adding other ingredients.

-So for me, it is always as easy as the five steps below…
+So, it is always as easy as the five steps below…

 - Cut, chop, dice, and measure